jknlsn/NavigationViewTabBarExample/README.md

 Once going into the last tabs after "More", then in 13.1 this displays as expected and in 13.2 the top of the list is cut off.

+To reproduce build this app with Xcode 13.1 and then Xcode 13.2 and compare.

 ## Xcode 13.1

 <img src="./Xcode 13.1.gif" alt="Xcode 13.1">